muschellij2/freesurfer/README.md

 [![](http://cranlogs.r-pkg.org/badges/grand-total/freesurfer)](http://cran.rstudio.com/web/packages/freesurfer/index.html)

-freesurfer is a port/wrapper of Freesurfer to R.
+freesurfer is a port/wrapper of [Freesurfer](https://surfer.nmr.mgh.harvard.edu) to R.

-Much of the operations of Freesurfera re incorporated.
+Much of the operations of Freesurfer are incorporated.
 This package is very useful for structural imaging, such as MRI.
 Some of the fMRI functionality has not been ported or has limited capabiilty.